 The Consequences of Dehydration

-Ninety eight percent of the mucous lining of the stomach is composed of water, and when there is a lack of water the acid can affect the lining and cause indigestion, constipation, and heartburn.
+Difficulties in the gastrointestinal tracts are one of the earliest consequences of dehydration.
+Ninety eight percent of the mucous lining of the stomach is composed of water.
+So, when your body doesn’t have enough water, your stomach acid can start to damage the lining and cause indigestion, constipation, and heartburn.

 Dryness of the mouth and skin

 When it comes to aesthetics, dehydration is a highly visible condition.
 The delicate layer of skin covering your lips gets dry.
 When they lack that vital moisture, they can actually split, which definitely doesn’t look nice.

 At the same time the skin changes its normal production of oils and as a consequence the lips will look opaque and dry.

 Even though there are products that can help moisturize your lips, it’s important to hydrate from the inside if you want to prevent dryness.

 Low energy level

 The body’s blood plasma is 90% water.
 With low levels of this liquid the heart has problems pumping the blood and spreading oxygen to each cell of the body.